mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 For example, 'TEST\U+7F3A\U+4E4F\U+89E3\U+91CA\U+6B63THIS\U+56FE'

-To support the DXF unicode encoding ezdxf registers an encoding codec `dxfbackslashreplace`, defined in :func:`ezdxf.lldxf.encoding`.
+To support the DXF unicode encoding ezdxf registers an encoding codec `dxf_backslash_replace`, defined in :func:`ezdxf.lldxf.encoding`.

 String values can be stored with these dxf group codes: